December 6, 2023

 Helpful and unhelpful habitual behaviours

-In day-to-day life, much of our behaviour is habitual, from eating breakfast and brushing our teeth, to getting dressed and getting to work.
+In day-to-day life, much of our behaviour is habitual, from eating breakfast and brushing our teeth, to getting dressed and going to work.
 Having repeated these behaviours over and over again, we eventually operate on autopilot, freeing up capacity in our brains for dealing with new information.

 Many of the habitual behaviours we develop could be considered ‘helpful’; for example, fuelling our bodies with nutritious food and taking regular exercise, both of which keep us fit and healthy.
 Similarly, developing healthy coping mechanisms to self-regulate when we feel overwhelmed helps us to stay calm and regulated in stressful situations.
 With enough repetition over time, these behaviours and responses become automatic.